 The term "law enforcement agencies" includes: Sheriff's offices, police departments, campus and university police, state and local prosecutors (District Attorneys, State Attorney General, Prosecuting Attorneys' Council of Georgia), the Georgia Department of Public Safety, the Georgia Bureau of Investigations, the Georgia State Patrol, and all federal law enforcement agencies.
 It also includes other law enforcement agencies in the criminal justice system, including Corrections and Pardons and Paroles.
 In the Northern District, there are more than 300 law enforcement agencies.

 Over the 28 years the LECC program has existed in this District, its mission has expanded and evolved into a more comprehensive outreach program.
 This, in part, is due to the recognition that law enforcement alone cannot solve the crime problems of our communities.
 To have a positive impact on crime, the community itself must be involved.
-Although the primary focus of the LEC Manager’s work is law enforcement-related, she also works with a broad spectrum of individuals and non-governmental agencies in our office’s efforts to reduce crime.
+Although the primary focus of the LEC Specialist’s work is law enforcement-related, she also works with a broad spectrum of individuals and non-governmental agencies in our office’s efforts to reduce crime.

 Some of the resources the office provides to law enforcement agencies are Georgia POST-certified training seminars, classes, and conferences, access to Department of Justice grant information, access to timely counter terrorism information, alerts and bulletins, and administration of the equitable sharing program, which provides funding to law enforcement agencies that participate in a federal forfeiture.